How much distance should we allow between desks in an office?

-Before starting your project, stop and ask yourself what are the specific outcomes that the space planning exercise needs to produce to be successful?
-Also question the company goals and plans that may affect your office redesign?
+Before starting your project, stop and ask yourself what are the specific outcomes that the office design needs to produce to make it successful?

 Note the size and make-up of the different teams that need to be accommodated in the office space you are designing.
 Who works with who or needs to communicate regularly with who.

 What are the requirements for the workstation?
 How much space does each person actually need?
 What is the ideal shape for the tasks they perform?
 How much personal storage space do they need?

 Then identify the other shared facilities that are needed e.g. central storage, meeting facilities, printers and copiers etc.

 If you are trying to work out what size office you will need for your staff numbers then you could download our Free Office Space Calculator.

 Step 4 – Start space planning the office space.

 Start with sketching out the main walkways that will need to be kept clear.
 For smaller offices make sure you maintain at least 750mm clear walkway including any pinch points.
 If there is any possibility of wheelchair users using the area then you need to provide a minimum of 900mm width.
 However we would recommend working to 1000mm or 1200mm if possible.
 You also need to bear in mind fire escape routes.